Dawei-Zhu1/MyClean/README.md

 - See [iteration_1.md](./iteration_1.md) and [iteration_2.md](./iteration_2.md) for complete tracking logs
 - Burn Down charts and actual vs. planned velocity are documented there
+- Iteration 1: 6 stories implemented (19 SP total)
+- Iteration 2: 4 stories implemented (15 SP total)
+- Deferred features (e.g. recurring service, multilingual UI) listed in final report

+Note: Some features scoped during planning (e.g., recurring services, report generation) were not implemented in the MVP due to time and resource constraints.
+These are documented in the project report under “Limitations” and “Future Improvements”.

 ---